Fleabane (Conyza spp.)

 Selective post emergent herbicides for Fleabane include:

 - 2,4-D Amine.
-Apply when weeds are young and growing.
-You may need repeat applications.
+Apply when Fleabane weeds are young and growing.
+You may need several applications.

 - Dicamba.
-Apply to growing plants.
-Smaller plants are easier to control, and you need to use high rates for large plants.
-Do not use when outside temperatures exceed 26°C. Do not use Dicamba on Buffalo grass.
+Apply this to growing plants.
+Small plants are easier to control, and you need to use high rates for large plants.
+Do not use Dicamba when outside temperatures exceed 26°C. Do not use Dicamba on Buffalo grass.

 - Contra M. Do not use on Buffalo grass.

 - Casper Turf Herbicide.
-To get the best results add a non ionic surfactant at 0.25 to 0.5 v/v.
+To get the best results from Casper, add a non ionic surfactant at 0.25 to 0.5 v/v.
 We suggest OptiSpread 1000.
-Do not use on Buffalo grass.
+Do not use this on Buffalo grass.

 - Recondo Herbicide.
 Do not use on Buffalo grass.